 Max von Laue demonstrated that X-rays are electromagnetic waves, having the same nature as visible light or radio waves.
 The only difference is the very short wavelength of X-rays, which is around 1-1.5 Å (1 Ångström is 10-10

 meters).
 For comparison, the wavelength of visible light is between 400 to 700 nm (one nm is 10 Å).

 X-ray diffraction is caused by the interaction of electromagnetic waves with the atoms inside the crystals, particularly with the electrons.
 The waves get scattered by the electrons; each electron becomes a miniature X-ray source.
-Scattered waves from all the electrons within each atom are added to each other, giving diffracted waves from each atom, etc. When the scattered waves are added, they may either get stronger or cancel each other out (in optics this process is called interference).
-As shown in the figure above, those which get stronger are registered by the X-ray detector.
+Scattered waves from all the electrons within each atom are added to each other, giving diffracted waves from each atom, etc. When the scattered waves are added, they may either get stronger or cancel each other out (in optics, this process is called interference).
+As shown in the figure below, the X-ray detector registers those that get stronger.
 Interestingly, we do not necessarily need X-rays to observe interference; we can, for example, go to a lake nearby, through two stones into the water, and then watch how the waves from the two rocks either reinforce each other or become weaker.
-There are many demonstrations of wave addition on the web; one of them can be found here
+There are many demonstrations of wave addition on the web; one can be found here

 .X-ray data collection, electron density calculation, and model building